Post-Covid School Supply List – Weirdest Back to School Ever

 How do you explain social distancing to a kindergartner?
 My kid doesn’t know what six feet means.
 Send them to school with this to help them keep their distance.

-While hand sanitizer should never replace handwashing, it’s a great addition.
+While hand sanitizer should never replace handwashing and cleaning, it’s a great addition.
 But the kids have to remember to use it!
 These kid-friendly hand sanitizer holders can be clipped onto backpacks, lunch boxes, and sports bags.

 Or you can literally attach hand sanitizer to your kid’s arm with this hand sanitizer “watch.”